-It’s interesting in the sense that it makes no use of lower vents and therefore the pair is relying on air flow at the nosepiece if there’s nothing coming though the very bottom of the frames.
+It’s interesting in the sense that it makes no use of lower vents and therefore the pair is relying on airflow at the nosepiece if there’s nothing coming through the very bottom of the frames.
 This might be a problem with full-face helmets, though, as I’m not sure there’s a real exit path up top in that scenario.

 Without the nose-pad in place.
 The mounts are like over-sized versions of what you find with the Radar and Zero EV series.
 Ironically, while the replaceable stems are a bit of a stubborn swap, nosepad swapping with the Flight Jacket is of the easiest I’ve experienced.

 Nosepad and Grip